[really, really, really long review/commentary]

 One advantage of the film is the fact that we get to periodically pop into the Capitol to see Snow.
 Ahh, Snow.
 Calculating, speech-making, frozen-hearted, public-execution-ordering, Everlark-shipping Snowy.
 Sutherland does a fantastic job with this guy, whose first name says it all with its last four letters.
 He's got a couple of close confidants called Egeria (neat name) and Antonius, who're nice touches.
 So, after deciding on the right word for those against him ("radicals"), he expressly and officially forbids association in any form with the Mockingjay symbol.
 Friendship with Katniss Everdeen now amounts to treason, most grievously punishable.
 (Note what his granddaughter does as he issues his declarations.)
 Snow really does appear to wish that he could, as Johanna Mason suggested, simply throw all these people giving him grief into the arena and kick back with a big ol' bucket of buttered popcorn.

 Meanwhile, Peeta is repeatedly interviewed by a more serious (but still groovy-looking) Caesar Flickerman.
 At first he's an honest voice of reason, pleading for diplomacy and peaceable behavior.
 By the third broadcast, though, he's starting to look rather poorly and say things that make him sound like a traitor to his friends.
-Is he under some form of duress, or
+Is he under some form of duress, or perhaps brainwashed?
+We can tell that something unspeakable has begun happening.
+The fact of the matter is that the poor boy's being hijacked--the government pulling its own sadistic form of Clockwork Orange on him, until he's classically conditioned and reprogrammed into the perfect anti-Katniss/Mockingjay basketcase-slash-weapon.
+Egads!

 At the end of one transmission, Our Peeta breaks through and issues an urgent warning--13 is being attacked!
 You'll all be dead by morning!
 Sheet!
 What follows is an intense evacuation scene in which everyone descends massive staircases further down into the earth.
 The extra few minutes afforded them by Peeta make the difference, and nobody is killed; they weather the explosions that rock the fortress in an even danker, drearier, oxygen-reduced bunker environment.
 They stay there longer in the book, but the scene on film is just as good, providing an appropriate sense of stifling, suffocating claustrophobia down there.
 Prim revealing that she's being trained as a doctor, easy amusement at the teasing of Buttercup with a light...and speaking of those two, Prim has been called an idiot for going back to save the cat.
 I can't take that view, since there's no way I'd ever have left my dog behind.